rchillyard/TableParser/README.md

 Note, however, that a significant part of the time for building a table from a large file is just reading and parsing the file.
 Sampling will not reduce this portion of the time.

-Associated with _TableParser_ is an abstract class called _TableParserHelper_ whose purpose is to make your coding job easier.
+Associated with _TableParser_ is an abstract class called _TableParserHelper_, whose purpose is to make your coding job easier.
-_TableParserHelper_ is designed to be extended (i.e. sub-classed) by the companion object of the case class that you wish to parse from a row of your input.
+_TableParserHelper_ is designed to be extended (i.e., subclassed) by the companion object of the case class that you wish to parse from a row of your input.
 Doing it this way makes it easier for the implicit TableParser instance to be found.
 You can also set up your application along the lines of the examples below, such as the Movie example.